Skip to main content

 But there's a hidden premise in this chain: human value equals labor output.

-If AI dramatically increases total social productivity, with digital employees running 24/7 and marginal costs approaching zero, then why does everyone still have to labor personally to obtain resources?
-With cheaper productivity that doesn't eat, sleep, or need social insurance, logically people should be liberated.
-To bask in the sun, to do things they're passionate about, to create something for fun or purely for leisure.
+If AI massively increases total social productivity, with digital workers running 24/7 and marginal costs approaching zero—which is exactly what AI as an industrial-revolution-level transformation means—then why must everyone still labor personally to obtain resources?
+With cheaper productivity that doesn't eat, sleep, or need social security, people should theoretically be set free.
+To soak up the sun, to do what they're passionate about, to create something for fun or simply to idle.
 Wouldn't that be a better life?

-But people don't think about this.
-What they anxiously fear is having their job stolen.
-Actually, what they should be anxious about is something else: how the fruits of production are distributed.
+But no one is thinking about this.
+Everyone is anxious about having their job stolen.
+The real thing to worry about is something else: how the fruits of production are distributed.

-Productivity is becoming increasingly abundant, but the distribution mechanism is still the old system—capital concentrated in the hands of a few, operating through market prices.
-The result is that a tiny minority decides where society's major resources go.
+Productivity is becoming ever more abundant, but the distribution mechanism is still the old one: capital concentrated in the hands of a few, operating through market prices.
+The result is that a tiny minority decides where society's main resources go.
 Technology amplifies existing disparities, not equality.

-Rather than panicking, we should seriously discuss: when technological transformation reaches this level, how do we achieve more reasonable redistribution?
-After people's time is liberated, where should needs be directed?
+Rather than panic, we'd do better to have a serious conversation: when technological change reaches this level, how do we achieve more reasonable redistribution?
+Once people's time is freed up, where should their needs be directed?

 We're Missing a Positive Vision of the Future

-I was chatting with a friend some time ago, and he said something that touched me deeply: what we're most lacking right now is effective imagination about the future.
+A while back, a friend said something that struck me: what we're missing most right now is an effective imagination of the future.

-For decades, we actually had a consensus about what the future looked like.
-Economic growth, urbanization, globalization, continuously rising living standards.
-This framework was strong enough that it didn't need special discussion.
-The entire society was filled with a thriving sense of expectation.
+For decades, we more or less agreed on what the future looked like: economic growth, urbanization, globalization, living standards steadily rising.
+That narrative was strong enough that it didn't need to be discussed.
+All of society was saturated with an expectation of flourishing.

 Now that consensus has shattered.
-Regarding the future, most of the imagination we have comes from Hollywood.
-The Matrix, Blade Runner—the undertones are all dystopian: wealth disparity, corporate rule, technology out of control.
-Games occasionally offer interesting visions of social interaction in virtual worlds, but overall, exciting positive visions are painfully scarce.
+Most of our images of the future come from Hollywood.
+The Matrix, Blade Runner—their palette is dystopian: wealth polarization, corporate rule, runaway technology.
+Video games occasionally offer interesting visions of virtual-world socializing, but by and large, exciting positive visions are scarce.

-This is quite dangerous.
-Pessimistic imagination certainly has its value, but if that's all we have, people are left with only fear and defense.
-A society driven by fear makes every choice a contractionary one.
+This is dangerous.
+Pessimistic imagination has its value, but if it's all we have, people are left with nothing but fear and defensiveness.
+A society driven by fear makes choices that are all about contraction.

-Technology itself isn't good or evil.
-How it's used, how it's distributed, how society organizes itself to adapt to it—these determine the outcomes.
+Technology itself is neither good nor bad.
+How it's used, how it's distributed, how society organizes itself to adapt to it—these determine the outcome.

-These aren't questions engineers can answer.
+These are not questions engineers can answer.
 Economists, sociologists, policymakers—these are the people who should step to the forefront precisely when technology is running fastest.

-AI shakes things much deeper than most people realize.
+AI is shaking foundations deeper than most people realize.
 The meaning of labor, the logic of wealth, how time should be spent.
-These assumptions haven't been truly questioned for decades, and now they're all loosening.
+These assumptions haven't been seriously questioned in decades, and now they're all loosening.

-The barriers to content creation are falling, and the costs of film, television, and cultural products are dropping.
-Under these conditions, earnestly imagining a positive vision of the future and investing in it is no longer a luxury.
-The United States is retreating from leading such imagination; if someone is going to take up the mantle, now is the time.
+The barrier to content creation is falling, and the cost of film, television, and cultural products is dropping too.
+Under these conditions, earnestly imagining and investing in a positive vision of the future is no longer a luxury.
+The United States is stepping back from leading such imagination; if someone else is to pick up the mantle, now is the time.

 Back to the beginning.
-Zhang Xuefeng is gone, at 41.
-In the face of this, technological competition, industry anxiety—honestly, none of it is worth that much emotional energy.
-What deserves serious thought are those old questions: how to make society a little better, how to let people live more like human beings.
+Zhang Xuefeng is gone at 41.
+In the face of this, all the tech competition, all the industry anxiety—honestly, none of it is worth that much emotional energy.
+What deserves serious thought are those old questions: how to make society a little better, how to let people live a little more like human beings.
+I believe AI doesn't amplify skill; it amplifies passion—finding what you truly care about may matter far more than chasing the technological trend.

 Recommended Reading